reidgs/TerraBot/README.md

 ##### Camera #####
 The camera is different from the rest of the sensors, as it is controlled directly by the Pi, and not by the Arduino.
 You can take a picture using the 'camera' topic; the single argument is the name of the file to store the JPEG image.
 Note that, if you are using relative path name, the path is relative to the directory where you ran TerraBot, not to the directory you ran your agent.

-We are still working on incorporating the camera into the simulator - it will be available during the course of the semester.

 <!-- TODOCAN WE RENAME raspistill?
 It looks like rapist... -->